-- Thank everyone for coming.
-Let volunteers know that they are part of a larger effort coordinated by American Rivers' National River Cleanup[®]. - Acknowledge and thank elected officials in attendance and give them a chance to say a few words.
+- Thank everyone for coming. - Acknowledge and thank elected officials in attendance and give them a chance to say a few words.
 Always have elected officials speak early in the program and introduce them in order of importance.

-WHITE CLAY CREEK, DELAWARE.
+↑ WHITE CLAY CREEK, DELAWARE.
 American Rivers, JPMorgan Chase and DNR, Environment and Conservation cleanup, October 3, 2018.

 Newark, Delaware.